jjunior84/airflow_series/01_setting_up/README.md

 </span>

 ### **Script Files**
-Airflow already have a command line tool that enable us to do a lot of things as for example create users, add variables, pools and connections and more...
+Airflow already has a command-line tool that enable us to do a lot of things as for example create users, add variables, pools and connections, and more...

-Unfortunately, some of this commands are not so practical as another, for example, we are able to load the json files with variables and and pools in batch, but for users and connections have to be performed one user or one connection each time.
+Unfortunately, some of this commands are not so practical as another, for example, we are able to load the JSON files with variables and pools in batch, but for users and connections have to be performed one user or one connection each time.

-The scripts bellow are used to turn this jobs easier for us, I will not explain each program but left the code here.
+The scripts below are used to turn these jobs easier for us, I will not explain each program but left the code here.

 <details><summary>airflow_create_connections.py</summary>
 <span style="font-size:0.7em;">